Kau5h1K/Kau5h1K.github.io/about/index.md

 ---

 In a nutshell, my *passion* for the subject is coupled with a love for big picture planning, daily data trends and analysis along with a hint of contributing to productive research in the desired fields.
 I'm not the one who just wants to work.
-I'm the one who actually wants to **work**-and **develop**, **ideate**, and **optimize**.
+I'm the one who actually wants to **work**-and **develop**, **ideate**, and **lead**.
 This is what I drive my passion towards and strive to do best and love most.
 {: .notice}